 Active Vs Passive Learning: Maximising Your Study Time

 We only have 24 hours in each day, which are easily filled by eating, sleeping, attending uni, attending work, and the myriad of other activities that we have throughout our day.
-Our study time is therefore limited, so it is important to use effective study strategies to make the most of that limited study time.
+Our study time is therefore limited, so it is important to use effective study strategies and comprehensive GAMSAT preparation materials to make the most of that limited study time while also allowing for some relaxation time!

 Study strategies can be broadly categorised as either active or passive learning.
 Active learning strategies require actively engaging with the material—for example, by testing yourself.
 Passive learning strategies, on the other hand, do not require active engagement—for example, re-watching lectures.
 Often passive learning strategies are appealing because they can appear easier, as they don’t require actively recalling material.
-However, in the long run, active learning strategies will help you retain the material more efficiently and effectively.
+For some students, certain passive learning strategies, such as highlighting textbooks, may have been their tool of choice for many years.
+However, in the long run, active learning strategies will help you retain the material more efficiently and effectively, which is immensely useful for GAMSAT exam preparation.

 Active learning strategies include (but are not limited to) the following:

-Active learning strategies require quite a bit of brain effort, as you need to actively recall material as you are doing so.
+Active learning strategies require quite a bit of effort, as you need to actively recall material.
 As you attempt to actively recall material, you may find that you don’t remember everything or fully understand everything and have to constantly refer back to your reference materials.
 This is okay!
 Every time you hit a stumbling block and work to rectify it, you are helping to consolidate those connections in your brain.
+Another hurdle to active learning is that many of these strategies require some set-up, such as making your own flashcards or quizzes, organising study groups, sourcing practice questions, and so on.
+However, in some instances, the act of preparation itself may also help you to learn.
+An example of this is making your own flashcards, as writing out the information on the card will help it stick in your brain.

 - Testing yourself with flashcards or quizzes